maudev-bignited/huge-person-database/README.md

 ## Logging bugs

-You can log bugs in the issues section of the repository on github.
-Please use the following template:
+You can log bugs in the issues section of the repository on GitHub.
+Please use the following template.
+Also make sure not to log a bug that someone else has already logged!

 1. a quick summary that describes the issue
-2. a step by step instructional list of how to reproduce the issue
+2. a step-by-step instructional list of how to reproduce the issue
 3. the wrong outcome that the issue results in
 4. the expected correct outcome